hoverbike1/TOTK-Mods-collection/README.md

 Please see below for details on how to use, and below that, the exact contents of the patch, and credits to the developers of them.

 <details><summary> Click to view how to use the lazy pack</summary>
-<a href="https://github.com/HolographicWings/TOTK-Mods-collection/blob/main/SETUP.md#gh-light-mode-only">Follow this guide to configure Yuzu correctly for Tears of the Kingdom.</a><br>
+<a href="https://github.com/HolographicWings/TOTK-Mods-collection/blob/main/Guide/Guide.pdf">Follow this guide to configure Yuzu correctly for Tears of the Kingdom.</a><br>
-Install Tears of the Kingdom Patch 1.1.0., 1.1.1 or 1.1.2 - I recommend 1.1.2<br>
+Update your Tears of the Kingdom - I recommend 1.1.2, however, the patches work on all versions of the game.<br>
+Pick a single Lazy Pack that suits your needs.
 Decide on a framerate.
 30 or 60?<br>
 Decide on a resolution.
 720p, 1080p, 1440p, 4K or 8K?<br>
 Decide if you want to use the Nintendo controller UI, or a UI mod, such as the Xbox and Playstation mods linked below, some of which we also ship in the archive.<br>